TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-unity.md

 ## Send Logs

-TOAST Logger can send logs of five levels.
+NHN Cloud Logger can send logs of five levels.
 User fields may be additionally sent.

 ### Specifications for Log Sending API